Kokodayo-CN/Clash-Verge-on-Debian/README.md

-# Clash Verge for Ubuntu
+# Clash Verge for Debian/Ubuntu

-This is an archive of installation package and dependencies of Clash Verge on Ubuntu.
+This is an archive of installation package and dependencies of Clash Verge on Debian/Ubuntu.
 I mostly set it up so I won't be panicing after reinstalling Ubuntu and can't go over the big wall.

 ## Why didn't I try [Clash Verge Rev](https://github.com/clash-verge-rev/clash-verge-rev)?